Jack Hayter

-Jack Hayter is a British musician.
-He is best known as a multi instrumentalist with Hefner but is also an acclaimed folk singer-songwriter in his own right.
-Hayter also played with alt-country band Spongefinger and folktronica band Dollboy.
-Hayter is also frequently used as a session pedal steel guitar player in the London alternative scene.
+Jack Hayter is a British multi-instrumentalist and singer-songwriter, he is a former member of Hefner.

 Biography

 Early years and Spongefinger

-Jack Hayter first made a mark in the UK with the Alt.Country group Spongefinger who released two well received albums on Volcano Records/Cargo Distribution.
+Jack Hayter debuted with the alt.country group Spongefinger, who released albums via Volcano Records/Cargo Distribution.
 The group were referred to as "Dennis Hopper's House Band" by Organ and NME press.
 They also served as the backing band on the "Immortal Rich" album by TV Smith (of The Adverts) in 1996.
 During this time he also contributed to the "Big Stick" EP from Rhatigan.

 Hefner (1998–2002)

-Despite modest success with Spongefinger, Hayter came into prominence when he joined Hefner full-time in 1999 as a multi-instrumentalist (though he had been playing live with them in 1998), alongside Darren Hayman, Antony Harding and John Morrison.
+Hayter came into prominence when he joined Hefner full-time in 1999 as a multi-instrumentalist (though he had been playing live with them in 1998), alongside Darren Hayman, Antony Harding and John Morrison.
 In Hefner, Hayter recorded and released numerous albums, singles and EPs for the Too Pure label.
 They had several top 75 singles and recorded a number of sessions for John Peel and Steve Lamacq.

 Hefner would play all over the world, including sets at festivals like Festival Internacional de Benicàssim, Big Chill Festival, V Festival and headline slots at Festivals like Reading & Leeds.
 They would also play bills with artists like Sebadoh, Elliott Smith, Flaming Lips, Billy Bragg and Life Without Buildings.

-Hefner would quietly dissolve in 2002 after the "Dead Media" album on which Jack Hayter gave his first lead vocal performance.
+Hefner disbanded in 2002 after the "Dead Media" album on which Jack Hayter gave his first lead vocal performance.
 Jack would later compile the posthumous live album "Kick, Snare, Hats, Ride" and provide liner notes for "The Best of Hefner".